RavencoinFoundation/transferbulk/README.md

 * Copy the in.csv to the same folder as transferbulk
 * Run ```./transferbulk.py```
 * Check out.csv to see results of the bulk send.

+### Helpful Tips
+* You can run raven-qt with ```-server``` option instead of ravend.
+You still need to set ```rpcuser``` and ```rpcpassword```
+* The out.csv file is in the same format, but includes the txid.
+* transferbulk will try to detect and prevent double-sending by looking for out.csv and checking for the same info.
+This can be used to correct errors and send again by removing the lines in the out.csv and trying again.